rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 ![100-yen store](/images/100yen.jpg)

-Now imagine rather than prices raising over time due to inflation, or lowering the quality of merchandise at the dollar store, the opposite happens under Bitcoin.
+Now imagine rather than prices rising over time due to inflation, or lowering the quality of merchandise like at the dollar store, the opposite happens under Bitcoin.

 When the BTCUSD price reaches a million, then the